rockdaboot/todo/README.md

 some stand-alone tools (e.g. printing URLs from a HTML or CSS file, downloading SHOUTCAST streams while printing embedded title strings).

-- take test suite from mget project (in work)
 - fix the license text in each file
-- maybe split tim/wget2 into libwget and wget2 as separate projects ?
+- maybe libwget+wget2 as a separate project from wget1.x ?
 [1]
 - docs - use gtk-docs or what ?
 - document the libwget API
 - add an FTP/S API into libwget